Keep extra charges to a minimum by banking smarter. Follow these tips to reduce or avoid bank fees and charges.

-- SMS Alerts are free for the Complete Freedom, Express Freedom, Concession, Complete Freedom Student and Retirement Access Plus.
+- SMS Alerts are free for the Complete Freedom, Concession and Retirement Access Plus.
 Email alerts are free.

 Try limiting the number of withdrawals you make from your account.
 If you currently withdraw small amounts nearly every day, try withdrawing slightly larger amounts once or twice a week.

 Consider requesting cash when purchasing goods using EFTPOS.
 You're making two transactions, however they only count as one.

 Keep on top of your bills and make payments on time by utilising the Scheduled Payments function for BPAY® and payee transfers:

 - Scheduled Payments are quick and easy to set up - just log on to Internet Banking and follow the prompts, or call the Internet Banking Help Desk on 1300 605 266.